MarkusBordihn/BOs-Material-Elements/core/README.md

 This mod is mostly useful for other mods which requires specific materials or elements and don't want to implement them self.

+Example use cases of Material Elements:

+- [Material Elements: Armor, Tools and Weapons][material-elements-armor-tools-and-weapons]
+- [Material Elements: Decorative][material-elements-decorative]
+- [Easy Mob Farm][easy-mob-farm]
+- [Glow Sticks][glow-sticks]
+- [Token Coins][token-coins]

 ## Version 3.x notes

 The version 3.x and higher is separated by use-cases to allow any easier integration.

-**Before you upgrade from version 2.x please make sure to create a backup and install the additional mods like [Material Elements: Decorative][material-elements-decorative] and [Material Elements Steel Armor, Tools and Weapons][material-elements-armor-tools-and-weapons] before re-loading the world.**
+**Before you upgrade from version 2.x please make sure to create a backup and install the additional mods like [Material Elements: Decorative][material-elements-decorative] and [Material Elements: Armor, Tools and Weapons][material-elements-armor-tools-and-weapons] before re-loading the world.**

-## 🛡️⛏️⚔️ Steel Armor, Tools and Weapons

-If you want to have steel armor, tools and weapons, please install the [Steel Armor, Tools and Weapon Mod][steel-armor-tools-and-weapons].

 ## Block Overview 👁️